Friends-of-Monika/mas-selfharm/README.md

   * Tons of new dialogues and events
   * Dozens of new songs (and dialogues for them!)
-  * A whole lot of urge relieving techniques
+  * A whole lot of urge-relieving techniques
   * Sober streak tracking
   * Medication reminders
   * Weekly checkups